 There are a few variables that will impact filter life and necessitate more frequent filter changes.
 These include:

-- High oil carryover from the compressor equipment, causing the inline filter to become saturated faster than usual
+- High oil carryover from the compressor equipment, caused the inline filter to become saturated faster than usual.

 - Increased amounts of particulate due to corrosion within the piping and/or equipment

 Aire Tip: Change your float drain at the same time you change your inline filter(s).